 The judge will give both sides a chance to speak

-Usually, the judge asks the person who wants the restraining order to talk first.
+Usually, the judge asks the person who asked for the elder or dependent adult abuse restraining order to talk first.
 No matter who talks first, you will both get a chance to speak.
 Going to court can be difficult and stressful but it is important not to talk over anyone.
 If you have something to say and it is not your turn, let the person finish talking and then ask the judge for permission to speak.

 Present your case to the judge